 Bill Lee, 50th Governor of Tennessee

 Bill Lee is a seventh-generation Tennessean and the 50th Governor of Tennessee.
 He was raised in Franklin, where he still resides today with his wife, Maria, on his family’s farm.
-He’s the proud father of four adult children (Jessica, twin sons Jacob and Caleb, and Sarah Kate) and seven grandchildren.
+He’s the proud father of four adult children (Jessica, twin sons Jacob and Caleb, and Sarah Kate) and eight grandchildren.

 After attending Williamson County Schools, Governor Lee attended Auburn University, where he studied Mechanical Engineering.
 After graduation, he returned home to Franklin to join the family business his grandfather started in 1944, a comprehensive mechanical construction service company.
 He became president of Lee Company in 1992.

 Now, Governor Lee is focused on several priorities, including good jobs, great schools, and safe neighborhoods so we can keep Tennessee moving in the right direction.